01 January Topics

 Ice Storm – In 1998, an ice storm hit southeastern Canada.

-January 5: Ford Motor Company Wages – In 1914, wages are more than doubled for Ford Motor Company workers.
+January 5: Ford Motor Company Wages – In 1914, wages were more than doubled for Ford Motor Company workers.

 Louis XV Lives – In 1757, a failed attempt was made on King Louis XV’s life.